 “Given the large difference in training volume, these data demonstrate that sprint interval training is a time-efficient strategy to induce rapid adaptations in skeletal muscle and exercise performance that are comparable to continuous training in young active men.”

-How Long Does It Take To Lose Weight With HIIT?
+HIIT for Weight Loss: How Long Does It Take To Lose Weight?

 Do HIIT 2-3 times a week, paired with a solid diet that puts you in a calorie deficit, and you might lose around 2-4 pounds of body fat in your first two weeks.